Race Equality Pledge

 We welcome our duties under the Equality Act and the combined equality duty.
 We understand the principal of the act and the work needed to ensure that those with protected characteristics are not discriminated against and are given equality of opportunity.

 We are committed to closing the attainment gap for all underachieving groups, enabling all children to achieve their full potential.
-In doing so we support Lewisham’s Embedding Race Equality Pledge, to embed race equality and address Black Caribbean heritage and Black and Minority Ethnic under achievement across the borough of Lewisham.
+In doing so we support Lewisham’s Race Equality Pledge, to tackle race inequality and address Black Caribbean heritage and Black and Minority Ethnic under achievement across the borough of Lewisham.

-We are expecting all Lewisham schools to publicly sign up to a pledge to Embed Race Equality and address Black Caribbean heritage and Black and Minority Ethnic under achievement.
+We are expecting all Lewisham schools to publicly sign up to a pledge to tackle race inequality in Lewisham schools.

 This will entail a commitment to: